dahtah/KirchhoffForests.jl/docs/src/index.md

 savefig("qnonuniform.svg")

 ```
-# RandomForests.jl: a Julia package for Random Forests on Graphs, and Applications
+# KirchoffForests.jl: a Julia package for Random Forests on Graphs, and Applications

-## Welcome to the Documentation of RandomForest.jl
+## Welcome to the Documentation of KirchoffForest.jl
 A random spanning forest (RSF) is a special random object on graph/networks which has elegant theoretical links with graph Laplacians and wide set of applications in graph signal processing and machine learning.

 This package is dedicated to implementing: